-Please submit your projects directly through the AIASF awards portal; you will need to sign in with an aiasf.org account to access the portal.
-If you do not already have an AIASF login, you can create one here.
+Please submit your project directly through the AIASF awards portal on Submittable; you will need to sign in with a Submittable account to access the portal.
+If you do not already have a Submittable login, you can create one at the portal.

-The 2019 Design Awards Jury will be held in New York, New York.
+The 2020 Design Awards Jury will be held in San Francisco, California.